razor-network/docs-v2/docs/Delegation/Delegate.md

 ## Quick start - Delegate {#quick-start---delegate}

 Razor network is a proof of stake network.
 In order to participate in the network as a delegator, you will need to "Delegate" your RAZORs.
-RAZORs are the native tokens in the network and they are compatible with the ERC20 tokens standard.
+RAZOR is (`ERC20` token standard) the native token in Razor Network.

 > Warning: Razor network is in alpha state and is deployed on Skale v2 Testnet.
 Please use Testnet tokens only.